BuilderIO/micro-agent/README.md

 Point Micro Agent at a file (either that exists or is empty) and a test, and it will write code for you until your tests pass.

+> Why write code when you could instead just write a test and have AI write the code for you?

 ## Getting started

 ### Installation